allanpinecone/RAG-Prototype/README.md

 ![Python](https://img.shields.io/badge/Python-3.10+-blue) ![Pinecone](https://img.shields.io/badge/Pinecone-Integrated_Inference-green) ![FastAPI](https://img.shields.io/badge/FastAPI-0.115+-red)

+## Reproducing from Scratch

+The `PROMPT.md` file contains a self-contained AI coding prompt that describes the entire application.
+You can copy and paste it into any AI coding tool (Cursor, Copilot, Windsurf, etc.) to regenerate the full project from scratch.

 ## What It Does

 Financial teams manually review thousands of pages of fund documents from deal rooms during investment workflows.
 This prototype demonstrates how RAG (Retrieval Augmented Generation) can automate that process through a conversational interface.